Frequently Asked Questions About Health Insurance

 Can I get health insurance if I have a pre-existing condition?

 Yes, through the ACA marketplace.
 ACA plans cannot deny coverage or charge more based on pre-existing conditions.
 Private PPO plans involve health-based underwriting and may have limitations.
-Scott evaluates your health situation and recommends the best path — whether ACA, private, or a combination with supplemental coverage.
+I evaluate your health situation and recommend the best path — whether ACA, private, or a combination with supplemental coverage.

 How quickly can I get health insurance coverage?